24 Mar 2020

 3. Fill the talent gaps

-Any imbalance within an organization’s talent structure will be negatively highlighted by a crisis.
+Any imbalance within an organisation’s talent structure will be negatively highlighted by a crisis.
 Gaps in one of these functional areas, for example, need to be addressed immediately.

 Your first step should be to find a workable solution within your existing team, a process that may entail promoting lower-level talent into a temporary leadership role or expanding the responsibilities of one of the other functional leaders.